 With real-time and hyperlocal air quality data now widely available, running apps and fitness wearables can inform users of the current air quality while they exercise outdoors.

-As people run down the sidewalks of busy city streets and exercise during peak pollution periods, an easy to implement feature is to send real-time alerts when pollution is too high for exercising.
+As people run down the sidewalks of busy city streets and exercise during peak pollution periods, an easy-to-implement feature is to send real-time alerts when pollution is too high for exercising.
 The alerts could also include suggestions on where the air is cleaner.

-But this can also be taken a step further: how about optimizing routes in real-time, and offering runners the healthiest workout, by indicating the “clean air route”?
+But this can also be taken a step further: How about optimizing routes in real-time, and offering runners the healthiest workout, by indicating the “clean air route”?
 The possibilities are endless.

-‘You usually run between 8 and 10 am, when air pollution is higher than the daily average - and suggest recommendations for future workouts – 9 pm at night tends to be the best time to workout in your area, or if you want to run in the morning, try the Golden Gate Park, 10 min away.’
+‘You usually run between 8 and 10 am, when there is poor air quality – and suggest recommendations for future workouts – 9 pm at night tends to be the best time to work out in your area, or if you want to run in the morning, try the Golden Gate Park, 10 min away.’